GiGurra/snail/README.md

 That is the goal of this library - whether we've reached it or not I'll leave up to you to decide.
 This is basically orders of magnitude faster than regular request-response patterns over TCP, so it's probably a bit ambitious.

-But if we could send requests and responses at a rate that basically maxed out our available physical network bandwidth, wouldn't that be neat :).
+But if we could send small requests and responses at a rate that basically maxed out our available physical network bandwidth, wouldn't that be neat :).

 ## High level design/solution?